 The department has made a range of spatial mapping data available to the public, including interactive maps and map products.
 Subscribe to mapping alerts.
 For more information on mapping see our FAQs below.

-We maintain the State Planning Policy (SPP) Interactive Mapping System (IMS) and Development Assessment Mapping System (DAMS).
+We maintain the State Planning Policy interactive mapping system (SPP IMS) and Development assessment mapping system (DAMS).
 These provide mapping for a number of different functions in the planning system related to land use planning and development assessment.

 You can view previous mapping amendments below.

 Our SPP IMS and DAMS maps are amended from time to time.
 A summary of previous mapping amendments is available below.